dmbarbour/glas/docs/GlasDesign.md

 Miscellaneous high-level visions for Glas systems.

+### Glas Applications

+This section grew into its own page, which explores application models for Glas systems.
+See [Glas Applications](GlasApps.md).

 ### Automated Testing

 Within a Glas folder, any module with name `test-*` should be processed even if its value is not loaded by the `public` module.
 Language modules support ad-hoc expression of tests via files, logging `error:(...)` to report issues.
 Static analysis can be performed as normal tests.